 - Resources are tangible (equipment, office space) or measurable (time, job responsibilities). - Needs include physical needs for safety; psychological needs for acceptance, privacy, belonging, and respect; and social needs for being treated fairly, for having equal access to privileges, and for opportunities to interact with others. - Values represent an individual's personal sense of what is right or wrong, good or bad.
+One of the key issues with divisive topics, including political polarization, is that values play an important role in shaping people's political stances, with people from different political perspectives often holding different values in greater or lesser esteem.
+We have found that the opportunity for participants to express their values in the Exchange process helps the parties see each other in a different, more positive light, humanizes them, and helps them better understand their differences.
+Sometimes participants find that they hold similar values in common but prioritize them differently; common ground can help them to connect with one another.

 There are three approaches to resolving workplace conflict.
 Overreliance on any one approach is problematic.
-The Exchange methodology recognizes that all of the three traditional approaches combined creates the best outcome in resolving workplace conflict.
+The Exchange methodology recognizes that all of the three traditional approaches combined create the best outcome in resolving workplace conflict.

 - Authority: The workplace leader needs to recognize that they have the authority to help manage conflicts between employees.
 Managing a conflict resolution process requires confidence and willingness to be in charge of the process.
 One can be human-centered and still lead the process to ensure a safe and productive meeting.
 There will be some individuals in the sessions who will attempt to use their power, position, or personality to take over the process.
 This guide will include tips to successfully navigate those situations, yet, ultimately, you must believe in your power to do this work.
-They need your expertise. - Policy: Every agreement that is made must be within the bounds of company policy.
+Employees need your expertise. - Policy: Every agreement that is made must be within the bounds of company policy.
 That is why pure mediation would never suffice.
 Information provided throughout the process about any issues of policy will result in a more successful outcome.
-There will be tips in this guide about when and how to raise these issues. - Needs: This is another area where a pure mediation model doesn't work.
+There will be tips in this guide about when and how to raise these issues.
+The need to clarify policy around the right to express political views without retaliation arises in issues of political conflict in the workplace. - Needs: This is another area where a pure mediation model doesn't work.
 Mediators focus only on the needs of the participants.
-In the Exchange process, facilitators consider the needs of the individuals in conflict, the needs of the department, and the needs of the organization.
+In the Exchange process, facilitators consider the needs of the individuals in conflict, the needs of the coworkers who are impacted by that conflict, and the needs of the department and the organization.
+This is key in politically based conflict-that the needs of the department and impacted coworkers have relevance in the solution-building.